-‘Teen Mom’ Nude Photo Leak!
-Is Kailyn Lowry Trying To Get Back At Javi Marroquin By Posting His Naked Selfies?
+‘Teen Mom’ Nude Photo Leak: Is Kailyn Lowry Trying To Get Back At Javi Marroquin By Posting His Naked Selfies?

 He continued: “5.
 The guy is white.
 I’m not stupid and I’m mad whoever sent it to Kail to start drama she actually believed it for a second texting me.”

 Marroquin later admitted that he isn’t happy with Lowry and her friends.

 “I’m mad Kail just sent me a screenshot of her friends starting s**t of me wearing ankle socks like 2 years ago stop,” he wrote.

 According to Radar Online, there are a few clues in the photo that point towards Marroquin.
 For starters, there is a blue shirt similar to one Marroquin owns.
 Fans further pointed out that the man is wearing white ankle socks, which Marroquin has been known to wear in the past.